Pasqg/clojure-rdp/README.md

 "rule2"  '(["a"] ["a" "rule2"])
 ```

+### Examples of grammars

-6. The definitions below defines an expression grammar of the kind
+The definitions below define an expression grammar of the kind
 "1 + (3.8 * 7 / (2.1 - 8))".
-In this grammar, right-recursion might
+In this grammar, right-recursion might create
-   create an additional burden for operators with "left"-precedence (i.e.
+an additional burden for operators with "left"-precedence (i.e. subtraction
-   subtraction and division).
-This can be overcome either by transforming
+and division).
+This can be overcome either by transforming the parsed tree,
-   the parsed tree, or for example by enforcing using of brackets.
+or for example by enforcing using of brackets.

 ```
 "expression"   '(["number" "operator" "expression"]